 - Risk of not being able to work during the first 14 days after travel (applies particularly to health personnel, but other employees may have rules about this).

-Travellers belonging to risk groups should be vaccinated against seasonal influenza within 14 days of departure, as there is currently an outbreak of seasonal influenza in China.
+Travellers belonging to risk groups should be vaccinated against seasonal influenza within 14 days of departure, as there are outbreaks of seasonal influenza in several countries.

 - As with all infections, thorough hand washing with soap and water is an important preventative measure.
 Alcohol-based hand disinfection may be an option if hand-washing facilities are unavailable.

-Students and others who are staying in China over a longer period should follow the advice of local health authorities.
+Students and other people who are staying in areas with widespread transmission over a longer period should follow the advice from the Norwegian Ministry of Foreign Affairs, local health authorities and educational institutions/employers.

 Follow the general travel advice for vaccines for other infectious diseases and other preventative measures.

 SARS-CoV-2 is the name of the virus that is causing the outbreak of COVID-19 disease.

 The virus is related to another coronavirus that caused the SARS outbreak in 2002/2003 but is not the same virus.